-No warranty registration is necessary to obtain warranty on Briggs & Stratton products.
 Save your proof of purchase receipt.
 If you do not provide proof of the initial purchase date at the time warranty service is requested, the manufacturing date of the product will be used to determine the warranty period.
+Product registration is not required to obtain warranty service on Briggs & Stratton products.